The internal energy, the magnetization and the specific heat of the Heisenberg XX chain at low temperatures: Introduction

 \section{Introduction}

 The Heisenberg model plays an important role in the study of the magnetic properties of many materials \cite{kit}.
 Its success in providing ample explanations for various phenomena occurring in many-body spin systems made it a fundamental tool that has been extensively used by many physicists.
 Historically, these investigations were motivated by the need to explore the properties of matter that arise from its periodic structure on the one hand, and the effect of the accompanying quantum degrees of freedom of the individual atoms or molecules on the other hand.
-For instance, the Heisenberg model has been employed to investigate the low temperature properties of ferro and anti-ferromagnetic materials, where the notions of the quasi-particles called magnons and spinons naturally emerge.
-This is the reason for which a great deal of attention has been given to the investigation of the transition form an ordered ferromagnetic phase to a paramagnetic one, which is characterized by the so-called Curie temperature, and, also, to the transition from an ordered antiferromagnetic phase to a paramagnetic phase, to which is associated the so-called N\'eel temperature \cite{phase}.
-Needless to mention also the study of the quantum phase transitions that occur at zero temperature, when a parameter of the system's Hamiltonian crosses its critical value \cite{dev}.
-These processes are relevant to a large number of applications, as is the case in the emerging field of quantum information technology.
+For instance, the Heisenberg model has been employed to investigate the low temperature properties of ferro and anti-ferromagnetic materials, where the notions of the quasi-particles called magnons and spinons emerge, along with the corresponding transitions temperatures, i.e. the Curie and the N\'eel temperatues that separate these phases from the paramagnetic one.\cite{phase}

+Furthermore, the study of the quantum phase transitions that occur at zero temperature, when a parameter of the system's Hamiltonian crosses its critical value \cite{dev} have attracted great attention.
+The above processes turn out to be quite relevant to a large number of applications, as is the case in the emerging field of quantum information technology.
 Indeed, in recent years, research in quantum theory has been widely oriented towards this new field.
 The interest in spin systems stems from the fact that they are considered the most suitable candidates for the implementation of quantum computers, and quantum devices in a scalable manner \cite{loss}.